This topic explains how to use Stub Callbacks for dynamic stubs configuration.

 If the Stub Callback Function is defined and registered, it will be executed each time corresponding stub is called.
 The Callback Function is invoked by calling

-The Stub Callback invocation section that is automatically added to stub definition contains the full signature of the Stub Callback Function and the exemplary Stub Callback Registration line that can be copied into test suite file when you configure Stub Callbacks manually.
+The Stub Callback invocation section that is automatically added to stub definition contains a default signature of the Stub Callback Function and the exemplary Stub Callback Registration line that can be copied into test suite file when you configure Stub Callbacks manually.

 Stub identifiers that are used for Stub Callback Registration and Stub Callback Execution must be unique to identify individual stubs.
 By default, stubs generated by C++test use identifiers according to the following pattern: